I've been a film buff since childhood, and I love writing about and reviewing my favorites.

 - Featuring: Gylve "Fenriz" Nagell, Varg "Count Grishnackh" Vikernes, Bard "Faust" Eithun, Jan Axel "Hellhammer" Blomberg, and others

-I have yet to see Lords of Chaos, director Jonas Akerlund's dramatized 2019 film version of the now-infamous crimes that took place in the early '90s Norwegian Black Metal scene, but its recent release prompted me to re-visit Until the Light Takes Us, an intriguing documentary about those same events, via Amazon Prime.
+If you've already seen Lords of Chaos, director Jonas Akerlund's dramatized 2019 film version of the now-infamous crimes that took place in the early '90s Norwegian Black Metal scene, the documentary Until the Light Takes Us, which covers those same events would make an excellent companion viewing.

-For those who are unfamiliar: in the early '90s, a small group of Norwegian extreme musicians decided to accompany their deliberately lo-fi, Satanic, abrasive metal music should be accompanied with equally extreme acts of anti-Christian, anti-social violence, resulting in a wave of crimes across Norway that included several church arsons and murders.
+For those who are unfamiliar: in the early '90s, a small group of Norwegian extreme metal musicians decided that their deliberately lo-fi, Satanic, abrasive metal music should be accompanied with equally extreme acts of anti-Christian, anti-social violence, which resulted in a series of church arson fires and murders.

 I'm not a fan of the black metal music style, but I've always been fascinated by this story.
-I remember trying to keep up with the saga via European metal magazines provided all the lurid details about the Black Metal crime wave to curious fans on the other side of the world, and I can remember reading about who killed who, which guy was in jail and so on, and thinking to myself, "Damn, what the hell is in the water in Norway?"
+European metal magazines provided all the lurid details about the Black Metal crime wave to curious fans on the other side of the world, and I can remember reading about who killed who, which guy was in jail, and so on, and thinking to myself, "What the hell is in the water in Norway?"

 Until the Light Takes Us may not help viewers understand the mindsets behind these events, but it is an interesting ride nonetheless, taking viewers into the dark underbelly of a music scene that became legendary for a variety of reasons that had little to do with actual music.